The dedicated legal team of Caputo & Mariotti

 - If you received a long-lasting injury in the work accident, such as a loss of a limb, then you are eligible to receive permanent injury benefits.

 - Family members may also receive death benefits if a loved one has died following a work-related injury or illness.

 Workers’ compensation laws are typically very complex.
 Unfortunately, many of these cases don’t end favorably for the employee.
-In addition, if you don’t know the laws precisely, your claim can be easily stonewalled.
-So, as experts of workers’ compensation laws, we intimately understand the process, and we know how to secure your rightful compensation.
+If you don’t know the laws precisely, your claim can be easily stonewalled.
+As experts of workers’ compensation laws, our Scranton workers’ compensation lawyers intimately understand the process, and we know how to secure your rightful compensation.